hsi9/123/An Introduction to Interactive Programming in Python -Part 2/README.txt

 Coursera and Rice University have offered course An Introduction to Interactive Programming in Python by professors Joe Warren, Scott Rixner, John Greiner and Stephen Wong.
 The course is designed to be a fun introduction to the interactive programming in Python.
 The focus is on building interactive games such as Pong, Blackjack and Asteroids.
-Here is the weekly MiniProject template.
+Here is the weekly MiniProject template and all code are run by CodeSkulptor based on python 2.x

 Week 1 programming assignment: Rock-paper-scissors-lizard-Spock http://www.codeskulptor.org/#user10_mAqrqaJjwJ_1.py